The Twisted Ending Of Secret Obsession, Explained

 Advertisement

 At first, Russell is accommodating and loving.
-But something's off with his behavior.
+But something's off with his behaviour.
 Women don't have a spidey-sense, but they do have predator-sense.
 Jennifer's is going off even if he insists they're happy.

 What's the first sign that we shouldn't trust Russell?